Philip Begho: Writing career

 From the moment he set foot in London in July 1987, the lawyer in Philip Begho disappeared.
 In its place was a new person, one who saw that if the dream of writing, which had died in many, was not to die in him, he would have to sacrifice his academic and professional qualifications and sustain himself doing menial jobs that would free him to write.
 So, engaging in cleaning jobs that lasted only a few hours in the evenings, he toiled away in the afternoons in libraries, training for a writing career.

 Late in 1988, not having been able to write a play before, he was moved to begin the play Esther.
 The research and plotting took him two years, and it was not until the beginning of 1991 that he was ready to start the dialogue.
 The ability to write in verse, long desired, miraculously came upon him he claims, and he was able to write the dialogue in verse that has been described as sure-footed and graceful in tone.
 Esther was completed in December 1991 and by 15 March 1992 Philip Begho had returned to Nigeria.

 Riding the tiger-back of the power outages and social unrest that characterised Lagos in 1993, he started and completed Daniel, another verse play.
 Esther and Daniel were entered in manuscript form for the coveted Association of Nigerian Authors (ANA) Drama Prize in 1994, and Esther won while Daniel came second.
 But it was Daniel, rather than Esther, which was first produced, being replete with themes that gave voice to the people's struggle in the Abacha years.
 It was staged to critical acclaim at the University of Lagos and at Nigeria's prestigious MUSON Centre in December 1994.

 The cast featured such leading lights of the Nigerian stage as Joke Silva, Ayo Lijadu and Ihria Enakimio, and since then there have been several re-runs.
 Daniel (aka Power of Lions) was published in 2001 and Esther followed in 2002.
 Also published in 2002 was Philip Begho's third play, Job's Wife, another verse play.
 Job's Wife won the 2002 Association of Nigerian Authors (ANA) Drama Prize.

 But Philip Begho does not only write stage plays.
 He has written for television, radio and film, and is writing more novels these days.
 His novel Songbird worn the 2003 Isidore Okpewho Prose Prize and was short-listed for the 2004 Nigeria Prize for Literature.
 His children's book Aunty Felicia won the 2003 ANA/Matatu Prize for Children's Literature, while Aunty Felicia Returns won the 2005 ANA/Atiku Abubakar Children's Literature Prize.
-With over forty books Philip Begho is perhaps the African writer with the greatest number of books listed on Amazon.com.